theosanderson/taxonium/docs/index.md

 #### Other supported formats

 Taxonium can also display JSONL files containing mutation-annotated trees (discussed below), and JSON files created by [Nextstrain Augur](https://github.com/nextstrain/augur).
+We have added experimental support for Nexus trees.

 ### Viewing the global SARS-CoV-2 tree